 Who administers the lethal medication?

-In half the cases there is therefore no independent evidence that the person took the lethal medication voluntarily.
+In the remaining four out of ten cases (39.6%) there is therefore no evidence that the person took the lethal medication voluntarily.
 It may well have been administered to them by a family member or other person under duress, surreptitiously or violently.
 We can never know.